-Grace Papageorge (Papageorgiou) was born on the 23rd of November 1912 in Kayaköy (formerly Levissi, Asia Minor) in the coastal area of Turkey close to Fethiye (formerly Makri).
+Grace Papageorge (Papageorgiou) was born on the 23rd of November 1912 at Kayaköy (formerly Levissi, Asia Minor) in the south-west coastal region of Turkey close to Fethiye (formerly Macri).
 She was of Greek descent, her family having settled in that region many generations prior to her birth.
 They were able to maintain their Greek citizenship by paying taxes to the Ottoman Government.
 She lived in a farming community with her family, owning substantial land that was farmed out on a share basis.

 She lived in a community of many relatives, with generations including grandparents, aunts and uncles sharing the family home.
 She had vague memories of her father who was conscripted into the Ottoman Army when she was just a small child to fight against the Allies.
 Her recollections of him were of him coming home on very few occasions, and, twice when he left, his wife being pregnant with twins.
 He disappeared when she was about 6, his fate never known.
 Some of the theories on his disappearance were that:

 1. He died in prison,